Antoni Gaudí

-Antoni Gaudí i Cornet (/gaʊˈdi/ gow-DEE, /ˈgaʊdi/ GOW-dee; /ca/; 25 June 1852 – 10 June 1926) was a Catalan architect and designer from Spain, widely known as the greatest exponent of Catalan Modernisme.
-Gaudí's works have a sui generis style, with most located in Barcelona, including his main work, the Sagrada Família church.
+Antoni Gaudí i Cornet (/gaʊˈdi/ gow-DEE, /ˈgaʊdi/ GOW-dee; /ca/; (Note: In isolation, Gaudí is pronounced /ca/.)
+25 June 1852 – 10 June 1926) was a Catalan architect and designer, widely known as the greatest exponent of Catalan Modernisme.
+Gaudí's works have a sui generis style, with most located in Barcelona, including his magnum opus, the Sagrada Família church.

 Gaudí's work was influenced by his passions in life: architecture, nature, and religion.
 He considered every detail of his creations and combined crafts such as ceramics, stained glass, wrought ironwork forging, and carpentry.
 He introduced new techniques in the treatment of materials, such as trencadís which used waste ceramic pieces.

 Influenced by neo-Gothic art and Oriental techniques, Gaudí became part of the Modernista movement, which peaked in the late 19th and early 20th centuries.
 His work eventually transcended mainstream Modernisme, developing into a unique style inspired by natural forms.
 Gaudí rarely drew detailed plans, preferring to create three-dimensional scale models and mold the details as he conceived them.

 Gaudí's work enjoys global admiration and ongoing study.
 His masterpiece, the still-incomplete Sagrada Família, is the most-visited monument in Spain.
 Between 1984 and 2005, seven of his works were declared UNESCO World Heritage Sites.

 Gaudí's Catholic faith intensified throughout his life, and religious imagery appears in many of his works.
 This earned him the nickname "God's Architect".
-His cause for canonization was opened in the Archdiocese of Barcelona in 2003.
+His cause for canonisation was opened in the Archdiocese of Barcelona in 2003.
 Pope Francis authorised Gaudi's declaration as Venerable in April 2025.

 Life

 The beginning

-Gaudí was born on 25 June 1852 in Riudoms or Reus to coppersmith Francesc Gaudí i Serra (1813–1906) and Antònia Cornet i Bertran (1819–1876).
+Gaudí was born on 25 June 1852 in Reus, or possibly Riudoms, to coppersmith Francesc Gaudí i Serra (1813–1906) and Antònia Cornet i Bertran (1819–1876).
 He was the youngest of five children, and far outlived the other two who survived to adulthood: Rosa (1844–1879) and Francesc (1851–1876).
 Gaudí's family originated in the Auvergne region in southern France.
-One of his ancestors, Joan Gaudí, a hawker, moved to Catalonia in the 17th century; possible origins of Gaudí's family name include Gaudy or Gaudin.
+One of his ancestors, Joan Gaudí, a hawker, moved to Catalonia in the 17th century.
+Possible derivations of the Gaudí family name include Gaudy or Gaudin.